The Corporate Raider Villain Narrative Is Mostly Wrong. Here’s What It Gets Right.

 Unleashing the Beast: Corporate Raiders in the 1980s – 1990s

 When reminiscing about the high-risk, high-reward era of the 1980s, it’s impossible to overlook the mavericks who strode Wall Street like colossi — the corporate raiders.
-Their straightforward strategy had the elegance of a perfect chess move: target an undervalued company, buy a significant stake, influence change, and reap the profits.
-Their audacious actions, comparable to the swashbuckling pirates of yore, fundamentally altered the business world.
+Their strategy was straightforward by design: target an undervalued company, build a position, apply pressure, and extract the return.
+The simplicity was the point.
+Complexity was for the lawyers.
+Their audacious actions fundamentally altered the business world.

 Think of Carl Icahn, who demonstrated this strategy with the takeover of TWA in 1985.
 Icahn acquired the struggling airline and extracted hefty profits, primarily through selling off assets.
 Unfortunately, TWA was left burdened with debt, eventually filing for bankruptcy.
 To many, Icahn embodied the ruthless raider, while others viewed him as a necessary agitator, shaking up a stagnant industry.